Most high school golfers work their way up to the top. But not for Sleepy Eye Public’s Lauren Laffen.

 “Emily has meant a lot to this program and her contributions will be dearly missed,” Walter said.
 “More importantly, Emily has been a great student and a good role model to the younger girls on the team.”

 Along with Laffen and Curtis, junior Karrah Remus also competed at the state meet for the Indians.
 Remus tied for 44th place with a final score of 202.

-Page 2 of 2 - So what’s the future look like for these golfers?
+So what’s the future look like for these golfers?